Nahr Al-Bared (river)

-Nahr Al-Bared is one of the three rivers in the Akkar District of North Lebanon.
-It is fed by springs in the mountains and runs for 31 km and passes along the southern side of Nahr Al-Bared Palestine Refugee Camp before reaching the Mediterranean Sea.
+Nahr al-Bared is one of the three rivers in the Akkar District of North Lebanon.
+It is fed by springs in the mountains and runs for 31 km and passes along the southern side of Nahr al-Bared refugee camp before reaching the Mediterranean Sea.
 The river waters are used for agricultural irrigation and for sewage discharge, as well as municipal waste.